 by Stephanie Reid, MD FRCPC

 One or more tumours may be found inside the liver.
 If there is only one tumour, it will be described in your report as solitary.
 If more than one tumour is found, your report will describe the size and location of each tumour.
-More than one tumour increases the tumour stage (see Pathologic stage below) and is associated with a worse prognosis.
+More than one tumour increases the tumour stage (pT) and is associated with a worse prognosis.

 Pathologists use the term tumour extension to describe how far the tumour cells have spread through the bile ducts and liver.
 Tumour extension is also used to describe tumour cells that have spread outside the liver and have entered a nearby organ or tissue (for example, the pancreas or small bowel).
 The spread of tumour cells outside of the bile ducts and into a nearby organ or tissue is called invasion.

 Tumour extension is important because tumours that have grown outside the bile ducts and into other organs or tissues are more likely to regrow in the same area after treatment or to spread to another part of the body.

 Pathologists describe intrahepatic cholangiocarcinoma tumour extension in the following ways:

 Lymphatic and blood vessels are found throughout your body.
 These vessels are used for blood cells, immune cells, and other substances to travel from one location to another.
 Lymphatic invasion means that cancer cells were found inside of a lymphatic vessel while vascular invasion means that cancer cells were found inside of a blood vessel.

 Vascular invasion is important because it increases the pathologic tumour stage (pT).
 Tumours with vascular invasion are also more likely to spread to other parts of the body including the liver.
 Lymphatic invasion does not change the pathologic tumour stage (pT) but lymphatic invasion does increase the risk that the tumour cells will spread to lymph nodes.